DelPyth/Arlo/readme.md

 # Setup and Running the Bot
 If you so choose to download this repository (or clone it) and use it as your own, you must to the following:
-- Open `config/base-example.jsonc` and read though the header entirely.
+1. Open `config/base-example.jsonc` and read though the header entirely.
+2. Create/open `./config/base.json` and set up the parameters for your bot.
+Adding the token, colors, etc.
-- Install the required dependencies.
+3. Install the required dependencies using `npm install`.
-- Use `node .` in a console to start your bot.
+4. Use `node .` in a console to start your bot.

 # To Do
 - [x] Add fox command for random fox picture.